calmm-js/documentation/composition.md

 ```

 When components expose their inputs and outputs as parameters, we can use
-reactive variables to flexibly connect components.
+reactive variables to flexibly wire the inputs and outputs of components
+together.

-Note that reactive variables do not need to be concrete atoms.
-It is perfectly
+Note that reactive variables used for wiring components do not need to be
-possible to connect components together using lensed atoms and make it so that
+concrete atoms.
+It is perfectly possible to connect components together using
+lensed atoms and make it so that the entire state of the application is
-the entire state of the application is ultimately stored in just a single atom.
+ultimately stored in just a single atom.